erizov/Professor/semester_5/lecture_30_time_series/prophet/README.md

 ## Performance Considerations

-This algorithm is part of Time Series and requires careful consideration of resource constraints.
+This approach is part of Time Series and requires careful consideration of resource constraints.

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions